Fiction Factory

 Fiction Factory were a Scottish new wave band from Perth.
 Formed in 1982, they are best known for their single "(Feels Like) Heaven", which peaked at #6 on the UK Singles Chart.
-The song was written by Eddie Jordan and Kevin Patterson.
+The band originated from members of the ska group The Rude Boys, with the core lineup consisting of Kevin Patterson (vocals), Eddie Jordan (keyboards), Chic Medley (guitar), Graham McGregor (bass), and Mike Ogletree (drums).
+Fiction Factory’s sound combined melodic synthesizer textures with introspective lyrics, characteristic of early 1980s new wave music.

+Their debut album, Throw the Warped Wheel Out (1984), received moderate critical attention but did not replicate the commercial success of their debut single.
+A follow-up album, Another Story (1985), failed to chart significantly, leading to the band’s dissolution shortly afterward.
+Although Fiction Factory’s active career was brief, "(Feels Like) Heaven" has endured as a defining example of 1980s synth-pop, frequently appearing on compilations and retrospective collections from the era.

 History

+Breakthrough (1982–1987)

-Before they began Fiction Factory in 1982, Kevin Patterson (vocals), Eddie Jordan (keyboards), Grant Taylor (trumpet) and Chic Medley (guitar) played in skinhead ska band The Rude Boys (later shortened to The RBs).
-Asked by CBS to create a concert-playing band, they enlisted Graham McGregor (bass) and Mike Ogletree (drums and percussion), a former member of Simple Minds and Café Jacques.
-Influences on Fiction Factory included Kraftwerk, Magazine, and Orchestral Manoeuvres in the Dark (OMD), whom Patterson described as "a big favourite".
+Before they began Fiction Factory in 1982, Kevin Patterson (vocals) and Eddie Jordan (keyboards) had played in the band Street People around 1978, performing original songs and covers of Magazine and Ultravox! songs, before forming ska band the Rude Boys (later shortened to the RBs) with Grant Taylor (trumpet) and Chic Medley (guitar).
+The eight-piece RBs played numerous live gigs, released an album and two singles, but due to musical differences Patterson, Jordan and Medley left the band to form Fiction Factory.
+Initially thought of as a song writing unit for other artists, they eventually enlisted Graham McGregor (bass guitar) and Mike Ogletree (drums and percussion), a former member of Simple Minds and Café Jacques, to form a proper band.
+Influences on Fiction Factory included Magazine, Kraftwerk, and Orchestral Manoeuvres in the Dark (OMD), whom Patterson described as "a big favourite".
 Patterson's vocal style was influenced by the Walker Brothers, Sparks, and Magazine's Howard Devoto.

 The band frequented Bandwagon Music Supplies in Perth.
 "They would come into my shop wanting to hear their recording on my wee cassette recorder that turned out to be a number six single that still gets played today," said Pete Caban, the shop's owner.
 "I still see the guys, they still come in."
 The shop closed in 2020 after 37 years in business.